How to format your social media posts for optimum engagement

 Another concept we need to introduce and incorporate into our tweeting is Hashtags.
 We've talked about Hashtags before, but to quickly review, inserting a "#" in front of a word will link your post to any other posts using the same Hashtag.
 You can Hashtag single words or multiple words without spaces, like #ContentMarketing.
 There are a lot of methods surrounding the use of Hashtags, but the basic idea would be to include one or two Hashtags with each post that "tag" the post with relevant keywords.
 This will help people see your post even if they weren't already following you!

-With Facebook, Hashtags do not work, but the first two concepts we covered with regard to Images and Introducing posts certainly do apply.
+With Facebook, Hashtags do work but aren't recommended.
+However, the first two concepts we covered with regard to Images and Introducing posts certainly do apply.
 Just as with LinkedIn, make sure that every time you post to Facebook you include an image, the title of your post, the description and link, and an introduction to your post.

 Facebook also allows you to upload full images, and full images can look fabulous in your follower's news feeds.
 To take advantage of this concept, you need to not only upload the full image, but also make sure that you still put in some text about your story and a link to read more.
 Facebook won't "preview" your link if you're inserting a full image.
 HootSuite Pro can really help with this.
 When you start a new status update within HootSuite, you can drag your image from your desktop into the status field and HootSuite will automatically upload it and post it to whatever Facebook Pages you select.
 You can also use this method to attach images to tweets.